-There is a presumption in favour of retaining trees which make a positive contribution to the character and appearance of the conservation area.
+There is a presumption in favour of retaining trees which make a positive contribution to the character and appearance of the Conservation Area.

-Each council will monitor trees in conservation areas that have notable amenity value.
+The Council will monitor trees in conservation areas that have notable amenity value.
 Where appropriate, opportunities for additional tree planting will be explored.

-infrastructure will be explored by the each council, in line with the principles and aspirations of their respective Green Infrastructure Strategy.
-New green infrastructure will be carefully considered in the context of the existing character of the area and views into, within and out of the conservation areas.
+- 12.4 Trees which are subject to preservation orders have been identified in the Conservation Area Character Appraisal, but an up-to-date record is kept on publicly accessible mapping through the council's website. - 12.5 Where trees are lost through death, disease, highway works or other development, they should be replaced with suitable substitutes wherever feasible.
+Opportunities for more tree planting and enhanced green infrastructure will be explored by the Council, in line with the principles and aspirations of the Leicester Green Infrastructure Strategy.
+New green infrastructure will be carefully considered in the context of the existing character of the area and views into, within and out of the Conservation Area. - 12.6 The Conservation Area includes areas of green space that are managed by Leicester City Council.
+A collaborative approach to management should be undertaken between the relevant departments to ensure that opportunities to enhance the conservation aspects of these spaces are maximised.

-- 12.5 The conservation areas includes areas of green space that are managed by the District Council and City Council.
-A collaborative approach to management should be undertaken between the relevant departments to ensure that opportunities to enhance the conservation aspects of these spaces are maximised. - 12.6 Specific enhancement opportunities for some of these spaces are presented in the City Council's Green Infrastructure Strategy.
+12.7 Specific enhancement opportunities for some of these spaces are presented in the Council's Green Infrastructure Strategy.